-- Property Taxes and Property Taxes In Lieu of Motor Vehicle License Fees (see "State Legislative Shifts of Property Tax Allocation" below); - Sales Taxes, including the "triple flip" (see "State Legislative Shifts of Property Tax Allocation" below); - Other Taxes, detailed in Table No. 14 "Tax Revenues by Source," which include utility users tax, transient occupancy tax, franchise fees, business licenses and other taxes such as documentary transfer tax; - Licenses and Permits, which includes construction building permits and engineering permits; - Fines, Forfeitures and Penalties, which includes municipal and vehicle code violations; - Use of Money and Property, which includes rental income for various City facilities and investment income; - Intergovernmental Revenue; - Charges for Services, comprised of charges such as plan checking, building inspection and other municipal services, animal shelter contracts, services to the Port of San Diego, recreation program fees and staff services reimbursement; - Other Revenue, which includes charges to other funds for overhead and administration, and reimbursements for costs relating to staffing for open space and assessment district maintenance and capital improvements, and

-• Transfers In from the Gas Tax Fund, Traffic Safety Fund, Asset Seizure Fund, Proposition 42 Fund, Sewer Service Fund and other funds to reimburse for qualifying expenditures or overhead.
+- Property Taxes and Property Tax in Lieu of Motor Vehicle License Fees; - Sales Taxes, including the Measure P Sales Tax; - Other Taxes, detailed in Table No. 15 "Tax Revenues by Source," which include utility users tax, transient occupancy tax, franchise fees, business licenses and other taxes such as documentary transfer tax; - Licenses and Permits, which includes construction building permits and engineering permits; - Fines, Forfeitures and Penalties, which includes municipal and vehicle code violations; - Use of Money and Property, which includes rental income for various City facilities and investment income; - Intergovernmental Revenue; - Charges for Services, comprised of charges such as plan checking, building inspection and other municipal services, animal shelter contracts, services to the Port of San Diego, recreation program fees and staff services reimbursement; - Other Revenue, which includes charges to other funds for overhead and administration, and reimbursements for costs relating to staffing for open space and assessment district maintenance and capital improvements, and - Transfers In from the Gas Tax Fund, Traffic Safety Fund, Asset Seizure Fund, Proposition 42 Fund, Sewer Service Fund and other funds to reimburse for qualifying expenditures or overhead.